What type of individual is the fellowship looking for?

 Fellows are expected to:

-- Attend all events including a mandatory Orientation on Saturday, November 7, 2015, sessions approximately twice a month and a final reception.
-Fellows must be able to arrive at evening session locations (usually at NYU Wagner) by 5:45 pm.
+- Attend all events including a mandatory Orientation on November 4, 2023, sessions approximately three times a month and a final reception.
+Fellows must be able to begin evening sessions promptly at 6 pm.
+Fellows should be able to arrive at evening session locations in Manhattan (usually at NYU Washington Square campus) by 5:50 pm.

-- Meet all deadlines and complete all assignments (which will require approximately two additional hours beyond the sessions each week).
+- Meet all deadlines and complete all assignments (which will require approximately two to three additional hours beyond the sessions each week).

 If I still have a question about the program after reviewing the Web site, how should I contact FELPS?